-Note: The specifications may vary from the charts below on your specific trailer.
+Note: All weights were made on prototype vehicles.
+Your production trailer may vary.
 For the weight specifications of your trailer read the weight label and check the manufacturing tag on the side of your trailer.
 For label location, see information under "Loading" section of this manual.